-To start the prep, I cut the chicken crosswise into ¼-inch slices.
-To ensure that the chicken was tender, I mixed it with a teaspoon of baking soda dissolved in ½ cup of cold water and let it sit for 15 minutes.
-After the 15 minutes, I drained the chicken, rinsed it under cold water, drained it again, and patted it dry with paper towels.
-I then added the chicken to a mixture of 1 Tablespoon of dry sherry and 2 teaspoons of cornstarch.
+To start the prep I cut the chicken crosswise into ¼-inch slices.
+To ensure that the chicken was tender I mixed it with a teaspoon of baking soda dissolved in ½ cup of cold water and let it sit for 15 minutes.
+After the 15 minutes I drained the chicken, rinsed it under cold water, drained it again, and patted it dry with paper towels.
+I then added the chicken to a mixture of 1 Tablespoon of dry sherry mixed with 2 teaspoons of cornstarch.

-Before starting the cooking of the chicken and vegetables, I cooked the Chinese noodles according to the package instructions.
-This took about 3 minutes.
-I drained the noodles, rinsed them thoroughly in cold water, allowed them to drain, returned them to the pan, and tossed the noodles in sesame oil.
-These are added at the end of the cooking of the chicken and vegetables, so I set the noodles aside.
+Before starting the cooking of the chicken and vegetables, I cooked the Chinese noodles according to the package instructions, which took about 3 minutes.
+I drained the noodles, rinsed them thoroughly in cold water, allowed them to drain, returned them to the pan, and tossed them in sesame oil.
+These are added at the end of the cooking of the chicken and vegetables, so I set them aside.

 I tossed to combine all ingredients and cooked for 1 more minute.
-I finished the dish off with a garnish of the chopped green onion tops.
+I finished the Chicken Chow Mein off with a garnish of the chopped green onion tops.

-All I can say is that this is an incredible dish.
+All I can say is that this is this Chicken Chow Mein is an incredible dish.
 It makes a lot, so dinner tomorrow will be leftovers.
-In honor of that occasion, I think that I’ll make some egg rolls to go along with the leftovers, so stay tuned.
+In honor of that occasion, I made some Egg Rolls to go along with the leftovers.
 Yum!